trang-anh/p1-anh/README.md

-This is my implementation for a Shell from scratch.
 This is a project for my Computer Systems class.
+In this project, I made a [Shell](https://en.wikipedia.org/wiki/Unix_shell) from scratch.

 # Project 1: Shell